 Teachers may want to address the following issues in Chronicle of a Death Foretold:

-The role of fate: Amazing coincidences force the murderers' actions.
+- The role of fate: Amazing coincidences force the murderers' actions.

-Mob mentality: Citizens are quick to condemn the victim based on flimsy evidence.
+- Mob mentality: Citizens are quick to condemn the victim based on flimsy evidence.

-Honor: The loss of honor motivates the actions of each character.
+- Honor: The loss of honor motivates the actions of each character.

 Teachers may want to focus on the following literary devices:

-Irony: A man is killed by someone who doesn’t want to kill him for a crime the victim did not commit.
+- Irony: A man is killed by someone who doesn’t want to kill him for a crime the victim did not commit.
 Everybody in the town knows the victim is to be killed except for the victim himself.

-Foreshadowing: The narrator writes an account of something that occurred years before and has the advantage of hindsight.
+- Foreshadowing: The narrator writes an account of something that occurred years before and has the advantage of hindsight.

-Suspense: Although the reader knows a murder has been committed, the page must be turned.
+- Suspense: Although the reader knows a murder has been committed, the page must be turned.

-Plot: Events are not chronological.
+- Plot: Events are not chronological.

-Flashback: The novel is narrated through a series of flashbacks.
+- Flashback: The novel is narrated through a series of flashbacks.

-Roots: Because the novel is written by a Spanish speaker, it presents a good opportunity for teaching Latin Roots.
+- Roots: Because the novel is written by a Spanish speaker, it presents a good opportunity for teaching Latin Roots.

-Readability and Appropriateness
+Readability and Appropriateness (4 out of 5)